top of page

 The Wineries

-My weeklong stay in Adelaide for my Art Therapy course and accreditation started with a few hurdles.
-I rushed out of work and headed for the airport to find my flight had been cancelled.
-A kind floor assistant told me I could have a cab voucher for the inconvenience, the second told me they could get me on a plane in the morning, which meant I would miss part of the first day of training; crucial in a workshop where the first part is about bonding.
-The third assistant at the counter assured me she would file the paperwork for a refund, but my only option now was to find and purchase another ticket with a different airline.
+My weeklong stay in Adelaide for my Art Therapy course and accreditation began with a few unexpected hurdles.
+I rushed out of work and headed to the airport, only to discover my flight had been cancelled.
+One floor assistant offered a cab voucher for the inconvenience, a second assured me I could catch a flight in the morning, which meant missing the first part of the workshop, crucial for bonding, and a third promised to file the refund paperwork.
+My only immediate option was to find and purchase a ticket with another airline.

-The hotel staff was very kind, but no other rooms were available.
-Already late in the evening, I had no choice but to spend an uncomfortable and wakeful night in a smelly and dusty room, and when the heating went on it just increased the smoky smell.
+The hotel staff were kind, but no alternative rooms were available.
+Late in the evening, I had no choice but to spend an uncomfortable night in a smelly, dusty room.
+Turning on the heating only intensified the smoky odor.

-During my short lunch break as I was rushing to the Ibis hotel to see if they had a room available, I walked past HAIGHS Chocolates, which was dangerously placed right next to the Ibis.
-Should they confirm again they had no rooms, I would have some comfort waiting for me on the way out!!
+During my short lunch break, rushing to the Ibis to check room availability, I passed HAIGHS Chocolates—dangerously placed right next door.
+I thought, if they still have no rooms, at least there’s chocolate waiting for me on the way out!

-I ended my stay in Adelaide on a high note when I entered the OmMade-Meet the Maker collaboration store in Rundle mall.
+I ended my stay in Adelaide visiting the OmMade – Meet the Maker collaboration store in Rundle Mall.
 I absolutely love this concept.
-The shop represents 32 small family owned creative businesses.
-Each one has a space in the shop to showcase and sell their product, and with so many creatives participating, they only need to cover one shift a month and sell in the shop.
+The shop brings together 32 small, family-owned creative businesses, each with their own space to showcase and sell their products.
+With so many creatives involved, each only needs to cover a single shift a month—a clever and supportive way to share the load.

 We Stopped to Smell the Roses

-Not the roses in Adelaide’s botanical gardens, but those at the Hilton.
-As I entered the first floor of the Hilton every morning for my training, I was greeted with immense beauty.
-Emma Hack’s collection of body artworks was the best way to start the morning.
-Sensual, evocative, but subtle and natural at the same time, it was the perfect backdrop for our art therapy training as we paired off in the foyers to discuss psychology and the subconscious mind.
+Not the roses in Adelaide’s Botanical Gardens, but the ones at the Hilton.
+Every morning, as I entered the first floor for my training, I was greeted by sheer beauty.
+Emma Hack’s collection of body artworks provided the perfect start to the day, sensual, evocative, yet subtle and natural.
+It was an inspiring backdrop for our art therapy training, as we paired off in the foyers to explore psychology and the subconscious mind.

-The last time I looked at that foyer and her artwork I was holding my Art Therapy Diploma from the College of Clinical and Educational Art Therapy.
-What an intense week of training, working on blogs and preparing for my Brisbane classes till late at night, but I felt strong, proud and gracious; just like the women in the artwork.
+The last time I looked at that foyer and her artwork, I was holding my Art Therapy Diploma from the College of Clinical and Educational Art Therapy.
+What an intense week it had been—long days of training, late nights writing blogs, and preparing for my Brisbane classes.
+Yet, I felt strong, proud, and gracious—just like the women captured in Emma Hack’s artwork.

 Comments